UK family settles suit with US diplomat's wife over dead teen | DW | 21.09.2021

 The case has caused a diplomatic rift between the US and UK, as American officials have refused to extradite Sacoolas.
 UK Foreign Secretary Liz Truss reportedly mentioned the case during a meeting with US Secretary of State Antony Blinken on Monday.

-President Joe Biden signaled he would be in favor of a virtual trial for Anne Sacoolas.
+President Joe Biden signaled that he would be in favor of a virtual trial for Sacoolas.

-Former President Donald Trump had previously invited Dunn's family to the White House in October 2019 after the crash, where he reportedly promised them financial compensation.
+Former President Donald Trump invited Dunn's family to the White House in October 2019, where he reportedly promised them financial compensation.
 Dunn's parents refused the offer.

 wd/dj (AP, AFP, Reuters)